KhronosGroup/glTF/specification/README.md

 ### glTF.buffers

-A dictionary object of [`buffer`](#reference-buffer)s.
+A dictionary object of [`buffer`](#reference-buffer) objects.
 The name of each buffer is an id in the global glTF namespace that is used to reference the buffer.
 A buffer points to binary geometry, animation, or skins.

 * **Type**: `object`
 * **Required**: No, default: `{}`